saumya/react-redux-thunk-102/README.md

 React-Redux-Thunk-102
 ===================
+Done with

-Till now done with round trip from UI-server-UI.
+ - round trip from UI-server-UI.
-TODO: navigate to another route
+ - navigate to another route after getting some values from server

+[Followed this][13] for routing.

+### initial setup
 Started from [this project][8] and added
  - [react-router][10]
  - [redux-router][9] ( New API )